evidentlyai/evidently/README.md

 ```

 ## More details
-`Dashboard` generate interactive report, which consists of selected `Tabs`.
+`Dashboard` generates interactive report, which consists of selected `Tabs`.
 Currently there is on `DriftTab` for data drift estimation, however, later on more tabs will be avaliable.
 To generate `Dashbord` you have to do the following steps:
 1. Prepare your data as pandas DataFrames.
 For data drift estimation you will need two datasets: reference data and the most recent data.
 Data drift will be estimated as a difference of the most recent data comparing to the reference dataset.